ramadl/Dockerfile-Apache-PHP7.x/README.md

 ### Installation

-  1 - cd the repository:
+  1 - cd to the php version in the repository folder:

     cd repository_path/Docker-alpine-apache-php/php_version/